 - In addition, they have all-inclusive insurance packages with AAA roadside assistance, which means I didn't have to worry (I think it's worth the price)

-There is no settlement on the shores of Lake Pukaki.
+There are no settlements on the shores of Lake Pukaki.

-The closest village to the Lake are Twizel to the South and Mount Cook village (tourist hub) at the North end.
+The closest villages to the Lake are Twizel to the South and Mount Cook village (tourist hub) at the North end.